 - You can generally engage in light walking and light activities within a few days (but no lifting to start with – including children – ask your Surgeon for a detailed recovery plan).

-- Exercises will need to be abstained from for the recommended period of time (check our guide for details).
+- Exercises will need to be abstained from for the recommended period of time.

 Download Our Breast Reduction Guide